ghga-de/auth-service/.readme_generation/description.md

 ### User Management

-The `user_management` sub-package contains the user data management service.
+The `user_management` sub-package contains the user data management service which is run when `provide_apis` does not contain `ext_auth`.

-The user management contains two APIs, the `users` API for the user registry, and the `claims` API for the claims repository.
-The setting `include_apis` can be used to specify which of the two APIs should be provided.
+The user management services can provide two APIs, the (public) `users` API for the user registry, and the (internal) `claims` API for the claims repository.
+The setting `provide_apis` can be used to specify which of the two APIs should be provided.
 For testing purposes, both APIs can be provided at the same time, but this is not recommended in production.
+If no API is specified, then only an health endpoint is provided.